clonomaer/test-kavenegar-assignment-sep23/README.md

 ## Delivery

 The project is fully version-controlled using GitHub.
 You can access the repository through the following link: [test-kavenegar-assignment-sep23.git](https://github.com/clonomaer/test-kavenegar-assignment-sep23.git)
+You can also access the latest deployment made possible by Vercel through [this link](https://test-kavenegar-assignment-sep23.vercel.app/)

 ## Functional Requirements